tomyan/coro/README.md

 Status
 ======

-Coro is API complete and should be stable for use in Node (YMMV in a browser).
+The Coro API is considered stable for use in Node (YMMV in a browser).
 I'm planning to make it 1.0.0 when you no longer need to pass a flag to node to make it work.

 Usage
 =====

 Run a coroutine as follows:

-    var run = require('coro').run;
+    var coro = require('coro');

-    run(function * (next) {
+    coro.run(function * () {

         // Coroutine goodness here

     });

+coro.run(generator, args, callback) takes the following arguments:

+* A generator function containing the code to be run as the coroutine.
+* An optional array of arguments that should be passed to the generator function.
+* An optional callback function that should be called when the generator has completed.
+This follows the node convention of passing an error as the first parameter, which is present if an uncaught exception was thrown in the generator function.
+The second parameter to the callback is the return value from the generator function.

+If no callback is passed, then a Promises A+ compatible promise is returned from coro.run().

 Within the passed generator function, asynchronous APIs can be accessed synchronously.
 Two common patterns of asynchronous APIs are currently supported: ones that take a callback and ones that return a promise.